tock/book/src/course/dynamic-apps-and-policies/overview.md

-# Dynamic Application Loading with Tock
+# Dynamic Application Loading and Secure Policies with Tock

 This module and submodules will walk you through how to load applications during runtime on Tock.